Eaglw/Chemical_Engineering/Soft Matter/DLVO theory.md

 The van der Walls attraction is independent of the ion concentration, but the EDL repulsion is strongly dependent over it.

-Low salt concentration -> DLVO similar to EDL repulsion.
+Low salt concentration -> DLVO is dominated by EDL repulsion.
-High salt concentration -> DLVO similar to van der Walls attraction.
+High salt concentration -> DLVO is dominated by van der Walls attraction.